StanfordMIMI/Merlin/README.md

 #### For additional information, please read the [inference documentation](documentation/inference.md) and [report generation documentation](documentation/report_generation.md).

+#### For segmentation, we integrated Merlin with nnU-Net framework.
+Please refer to the [Merlin segmentation repository](https://github.com/ashwinkumargb/Merlin-nnUNet) and its README for detailed setup and inference instructions.

 ## 📂  Merlin Abdominal CT Dataset

 We are excited to release the **Merlin Abdominal CT Dataset** to the community!